facebookresearch/Mephisto/mephisto/generators/form_composer/README.md

 _Note that, due to limitations of JSON format, HTML content needs to be converted into a single long string of text._

+You can style fields with HTML-classes in `classes` attribute.
+You can use any bootstrap classes or our built-in classes:
+- `hidden` - if you need to hide element and show it later with custom triggerm, but you do not need it be a fully hidden field (`"type": "hidden"`)
+- `centered` - centered horizontally

+TBD: Other classes and styles insertions

 ---